-Patricia Stapleton (she/her) is a comparative political science and public policy scholar at RAND.
-Her research interests include emerging technologies, risk assessment and communication, food security, and public health.
-In particular, Stapleton's academic work has focused on the regulation of biotechnology in food production and assisted reproductive technologies - with recent attention to CRISPR and human germline editing.
-She uses qualitative methods and an historical institutionalist approach to examine the factors impacting the development of risk regulation (i.e., timing, political and institutional contexts, and public opinion).
-More recently, her work has engaged with questions in food security, particularly in the context of climate change.
-Stapleton holds a PhD and MPhil in political science from the CUNY Graduate Center, as well as an MA in French literature from Rutgers University.
+Patricia Stapleton (she/her) is a political scientist at the RAND Corporation.
+Her research interests include science and technology policy, risk perception and regulation of emerging technologies, risk assessment and communication, and the development and evaluation of diversity, equity, and inclusion initiatives.
+In particular, Stapleton's academic work has focused on the adoption and regulation of emerging technologies in food production and assisted reproductive technologies—with recent attention to CRISPR and human germline editing.
+She also investigates topics in food security, particularly in the context of climate change.
+Dr. Stapleton uses qualitative methods and an historical institutionalist approach to examine the factors impacting the development of risk regulation (i.e., timing, political and institutional contexts, and public opinion).
+She holds a PhD and MPhil in political science from the CUNY Graduate Center, as well as an MA in French literature from Rutgers University.

 Patricia Stapleton and Daniel Skinner, "Cross-Border Reproductive Care: Two Lenses in Political Science," World Medical & Health Policy, 10(4), 2018